koredalin/restaurants-load-balancing/README.md

 - The file should be deleted or forbidden for production usage.
 It could be allowed for custom ips only.

+### Repeat Balance Calculations

+- DriverBalancingSimulation::repeatBalanceCalculations()

+If we found that there are useless transfers (A transfer from restaurant in need.) on the first estimations block..
+These restaurants are skipped from the estimations.
+But the estimations and transfers continue.
+So, at later moment there could have better possible driver transfers.

+I think that this method could be helpful in higher number of restaurants.
+It is not helpful for our case after my tests.
+So, _it is switched off_ from the config file.

 ## Implemented functionalities

 - FoodDelivery PHP API.